 At Gyroscope Simon serves as Vice President of Corporate Strategy, working closely with the rest of the Management team in bringing new complement-based gene therapies to patients.

 Ian graduated from the University of Cambridge in 1992 with a PhD in Biotechnology.
 After a short period working for SAF developing downstream processes for high value, low volume products, Ian moved to SmithKline Beecham/GlaxoSmithKline to start a 17-year Analytical Scientist/Management career in Pharmaceutical Drug development.
 From June 2012, Ian transitioned to CMC Project Leadership in GSK’s Cell and Gene Therapy CMC platform leading development, validation and regulatory submission of Strimvelis, the world’s first approved ex-vivo autologous gene therapy.
-Ian started as VP, CMC and Research at Gyroscope Therapeutics in January 2017.
+Ian has been VP of CMC at Gyroscope Therapeutics since January 2017.

 Alex is an experienced regulatory affairs professional with more than 15 years of industry and academic experience.
 Alex holds a PhD from the University of Sheffield.